DuyPhanQuang/movieApp/README.md

 - Use pull_to_refresh packages (https://pub.dev/packages/pull_to_refresh) will help us save a lot time to build UI/animation for pull to refresh and load more behavior.
 - Use RefreshIndicator(https://api.flutter.dev/flutter/material/RefreshIndicator-class.html) perform user pull to refresh data.
 Also, use visibility_detector(https://pub.dev/packages/visibility_detector) for preload data when user scroll up vertical/horizontal list view.
 In this resource, i applied 2nd solution

+## Responsive layout
+- Will apply responsive_framework packages to resize and scale UI for application(web/app)

 ## Architecture